joehanlon/Linux/Spring5.md

 - ServletConfigAware : Set the ServletConfig that this object runs in.
 - ServletContextAware : Set the ServletContext that this object runs in.

+* What is the annotation used in Spring to indicat you want a dependency injected?
+   - @Autowired
+* If you have 2 beans of the same type, how do you specify a preference for 1 over the other?
+   - @Primary
+* What are the 2 callback interfaces you can implement to tap into the bean lifecycle?
+   1. InitializingBean
+   2. DisposableBean
+* What 2 annotations can be used to access the Spring Bean lifecycle?
+   1. @PostConstruct
+   2. @PreDestroy
+* How do you specify a bean name you want injected?
+  - Use the @Qualifier annotation